Toma400/OfLands/maps/tiled.md

 - `start_coords` _: string, string_ - two coordinates indicating starting position when
                                       playing this particular faction (optional)

-### Additional metadata
+### Additional map metadata
+Additionally to the above, you can also set some data to the map itself.
+You can enter it by clicking on `Map > Map Properties`.

+#### --- Starting coordinates ---
-Additionally, you can set map's starting coordinates by adding `start_coords` property to map itself.
+You can set map's starting coordinates by adding `start_coords` property.
 The property should be string, but contain `int, int` data (e.g. `128, 128`) as it will be transferred in such form to .olm file.

-ADD START DATE!!!
+Mind you, faction starting coordinates take priority over map ones.
+If no property is set, default value is `0, 0`.

+#### --- Starting date ---
+Default date map is set with is 1st January, of year 1.
+If you want to set it to different value, create `start_date` property.
+It should be string type, but contain `int, int, int` value (e.g. `300, 10, 1`).
+The date format goes in order of year, month and day.
+You can set less values (e.g. just year) but keep in mind any values past three will be skipped.
+Also be careful to not set month or day values that would be impossible in regular calendar, as it can result in crashing the game.